temporalio/documentation/docs-src/go/backgroundcheck-boilerplate-add-workflow-tests.md

 - Error when checking for a result of a Workflow.
 Is there an error in getting the result returned by the Workflow.
 - Workflow return value.
 If the Workflow did return something other than an error, is it what you expected it to be?

+We can also perform a Workflow Replay test, and we'll provide detailed coverage of this topic in another section.

 :::copycode Copy this code!

 This code is synced from a working and tested example application.